tomlangbehn/tomlangbehn.github.io/_pages/about.md

 What I do
 ======
-For my research I combine numerical models rooted in evolutionary and ecological theory with observations from the field.
+For my research **I combine numerical models rooted in evolutionary and ecological theory with observations from the field**.
 Although, most of my work is done from the comforts of my office, I regularly participate in research cruises to collect data in order to ground-truth model predictions.
 In my work, I often find it useful to think along latitudinal and environmental gradients and use them as natural laboratories.